pupbrained/draconis/README.md

 ## Installation
 - There are two options for installing draconis:
-  - Run the command `cargo install draconis`.
+  - Run the command `cargo install draconis`
-  - Get the binary from the releases and move it into a folder in your PATH.
+  - Get the binary from the releases and move it into a folder in your PATH

 ## How to use